Preparing for return

 It is very likely that your relationships will change, because you have changed.
 You have all been forced apart under difficult and stressful circumstances and you will all have changed.
 It is good if you can talk about what has happened and how you are all feeling.
 However, this might not be right for you – some former hostages have never spoken in depth to their family or friends about their experience, as it can be a very painful and emotive subject for them.
 You will need to be patient and understanding with each other.

-If you feel you need someone to talk to outside the family, Hostage UK can help you.
-You don’t need to go through this on your own.
+If you feel you need someone to talk to outside the family, Hostage UK is here for you, you don’t need to go through this on your own.
+We can allocate a dedicated caseworker to you who will be a constant point of contact for as long as you need.

 You can also support your loved one by acting as a gatekeeper to manage what could become an overwhelming experience.
 You can also help by encouraging simple activities that are not too physically or emotionally taxing, such as going for a walk or pottering around the garden.
 It is advisable to create some kind of routine and structure for the returning hostage without being too regimented.